 When it comes to your portable generator, sometimes you just need a little more power than the average, small product.
 You want something reliable that’s going to help you out during a power outage or a family trip on the trailer, not something that’s going to give you a headache.

-The Westinghouse Generator 7500 is designed to help you out, whether you’re in a jam or you’re just trying to make plans work out the way you envisioned them.
+The Westinghouse wgen portable Generator 7500 is designed to help you out, whether you’re in a jam or you’re just trying to make plans work out the way you envisioned them.

 You shouldn’t just take our word for it, though.
 When you buy any new product, it’s important that you understand what you’re looking for.
 Check out our short buyer’s guide to get a better sense of what type of generator you need.
-Then, you can decide if the Westinghouse Generator 7500 is the right choice for you.
+Then, you can decide if the Westinghouse wgen 7500 review makes sense.

-An easy-to-use, powerful portable generator, the Westinghouse Gen7500 is a great machine.
-Small enough to be portable yet large enough to boast 7,500 rated watts and 9,500 peak watts, this machine comes on wheels to suit your convenience needs.
+An easy-to-use, powerful portable generator, the Westinghouse Gen7500 running watts is a great machine.
+Small enough to be a portable generator yet large enough to boast 7,500 running watts and 9,500 peak watts, this machine comes on wheels to suit your convenience needs.
 It also comes with a 3 year warranty.

 Rather than fussing with a ripcord, you get the luxury of a one-touch button electric start.
-Additionally, this generator comes with a remote key start for quick and easy start-up.
+Additionally, this generator comes with a remote start for quick and easy start-up.
 Other safety features include a low oil shutdown, a fuel gauge and a digital hour meter for maintenance reminders and remember this is not a dual fuel machine.

 The control panel is intuitive and easy to easy.
 It includes water-resistant outlets, including four standard household outlets.

-This Westinghouse model is transfer ready, meaning you can hook it up directly to your home using a transfer switch.
+This Westinghouse wgen series is transfer switch ready, meaning you can hook it up directly to your home using a transfer switch.
 This lets you use the generator to power your home appliances whenever you need to, like during a nasty storm.
 It even comes transfer switch ready with an L14-30 30A 120/240v twist lock.
 It comes with extra protection with a cast iron sleeve.

 What Can This Generator Be Used For?